rgwilton/draft-rwilton-netmod-publishing-yang-as-code/draft-rwilton-netmod-managing-yang-as-code.md

 * There is only a very gradual change to the YANG modules (due to the latency in the IETF standardization process)
 * It follow the same process as for all other IETF output (i.e., RFCs)

+## Downsides

 There are also some downsides of the existing IETF YANG module standarization process:

 * The process take a very long time to standard IETF YANG modules, significantly damaging market adoption.
 * IETF YANG modules for different protocols and features are being develeoped smei-independently, but there are often dependencies between YANG modules, which are hard to manage within the current IETF process.
 * There is no effective work to ensure that IETF YANG modules work together as a coherent network management configuration API will all of the extra (not protocol configuration) also modelled.
-* The RFC errata mechanism doesn't really work effectively for YANG modules, and hence it requires a lot of time and effort to even make small fixes to the modules because it requires new RFCs to be published.
+* The RFC errata mechanism doesn't really work effectively for YANG modules because accepting an errata would create an ambiguity to exact textual content of the YANG module for a given YANG module revision.
+Hence, valid errata in IETF YANG modules are always maked as "Hold for Doc Update" waiting for a new bis version of the RFC to be published with an updated YANG module revision.
 * Including the code in the RFCs imposes a lower line length limit that would normally be used on code assets, potentially reducing their readability.
 E.g., if the YANG modules were not being put in RFCs, then I doubt that anyone would format them to anything less than 80 characters.

 ## Alternative industry approaches